TMHSDigital/Typing-Game/README.md

 1. **Clone the repository** or download the source code.
 2. **Open `index.html`** in any modern web browser.
-3. **Start Typing**: The timer begins on your first keystroke.
+3. **Start Typing**: The game begins on your first keystroke.

 ## Tech Stack & Design Choices

-- **Vanilla JavaScript**: chosen for performance and zero-dependency portability.
+- **Vanilla JavaScript**: Chosen for performance and zero-dependency portability.
-- **AudioContext API**: Used to synthesize sound effects on the fly, keeping the project asset-free (no external `.mp3` files needed).
+- **SVG Charts**: Custom-built SVG generation for the progress chart, avoiding heavy charting libraries.
-- **CSS Glassmorphism**: Utilizes `backdrop-filter: blur()` and semi-transparent backgrounds to create a modern, layered depth effect.
+- **AudioContext API**: Used to synthesize sound effects on the fly.
-- **Local Storage**: Provides a lightweight way to save user progress (High Score) without a backend.
+- **Local Storage**: Persists history, high scores, and best-run data for Ghost Mode.

 ## Deployment